 Celibacy and the Perception of Women

-As far back as 1972 The US Catholic bishops conducted a Freudian study indicating that many priests are psychologically arrested at a ‘ young adult’ stage of emotional development.
+As far back as 1972, the US Catholic bishops conducted a Freudian study indicating that many priests are psychologically arrested at a young adult stage of emotional development.

-As to the validity of this study, Patrick Guinan, M.D. says
+Questioning the validity of this study, Patrick Guinan, M.D. says

 Freudian theory is incapable of acknowledging religious experience or integrating the concept of chastity or asceticism into its idea of healthy human development.

-Copyright © Michael W. Clark, 2012.
+Copyright © Michael W. Clark, 2014.